-One of the best gelato in Greece can be found at Palladion, near Ippokratous Sq. in Old Town.
+Some of the best gelato in Greece can be found at Palladion, near Ippokratous Square in Old Town.
 Try its celebrated salted caramel gelato or ask the staff to recommend their favourite – you can’t go wrong whatever you choose here!
-Take your pick to-go and enjoy it people watching in Hippocrates Square.
+Take your pick to-go and enjoy it while people watching in Ippokratous Square.

 4) Climb the Roloi Clock Tower

-See Rhodes’ cultural and architectural history from a unique perspective as you gaze down on ancient ruins, mosques, synagogues, and Byzantine churches, past the harbour and out to sea.
-Tickets to climb the clock tower are just a few euros and include a free drink and free WiFi in a charming terrace beneath the tower – what’s not to like?
+Get a unique view on Rhodes’ cultural and architectural history as you gaze down on ancient ruins, mosques, synagogues, and Byzantine churches; across the harbour and out to sea.
+Tickets to climb the clock tower are just a few euros and include a free drink and free WiFi in a charming terrace beneath the tower.
+What’s not to like?

 5) Visit an art deco spa

 The water in Kallithea has been praised for its healing properties since antiquity.
-In the 1920s, the Italians built the initial premises around Kallithea Springs: a luxurious spa retreat, complete with stone mosaics and art deco features.
+In the 1920s, the Italians built Kallithea Springs: a luxurious spa retreat, complete with stone mosaics and art deco features.

 Top tip: bring your swimwear!
-You can’t swim in the complex, but the attached cove is perfect for sunbathing and snorkelling.
+You can’t swim in the former spa, but the attached cove is perfect for sunbathing and snorkelling.